dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build an image for ARM32 and ARM64

 By default, distro-specific .NET Core tags target x64, such as `3.1-alpine` or `3.1-nanoserver`.
 You need to use an architecture-specific tag if you want to target ARM.
-Note that .NET Core in only supported on Alpine on ARM64 and x64, and not ARM32.
+Note that for Alpine, .NET Core is only supported on ARM64 and x64, and not ARM32.

 Note: Docker documentation sometimes refers to ARM32 as `armhf` and ARM64 as `aarch64`.